RussEfarmer/Persistent-Gags-and-Mutes/README.md

 # Persistent-Gags-and-Mutes

-###The gagging portion of this addon does not work.
+#The gagging portion of this addon does not work at the moment.

 An addon for Garry's Mod expanding the capabilities of the mute and gag commands in ULX admin mod.